KAWASAKI ZX-7R (1996 - 2003) Review

 Overall ratingNext up: Ride & brakes

-The Kawasaki ZX-7R is proof that a motorcycle doesn’t have to be the latest, lightest and most powerful to be popular.
-The Kawasaki ZX-7R was no match for Suzuki’s GSX-R750 when launched in 1996 and was never updated significantly until it was deleted in 2003.
+It was no match for Suzuki’s GSX-R750 when launched in 1996 and was never updated significantly until it went off sale in 2003.
 But people love them and bought the Kawasaki ZX-7R because it looked great and they’re a decent road bike if not a match for the competition on the track.

 Ride quality & brakesNext up: Engine